 - the Brégançon Fort, in the French Riviera between Toulon and Saint-Tropez.

-- the Hôtel de Marigny, which is located next to the Élysée Palace and where foreign official guests usually stay.
+- the Hôtel de Marigny, which is located next to the Élysée Palace.
+It houses foreign official guests on their stay.

 - the Souzy-la-Briche Domain.
-The estate has not been used since 2007, and is available for lease.
+The estate has not been used since 2007.
+It is available for lease.